pangeo-data/awesome-open-climate-science/README.md

 ## How to Contribute

 Contributions welcome!
-Read the [contribution guidelines](contributing.md) first.
+Read the [contribution guidelines](contributing.md) first

 | ▲ [Top](#awesome-open-geoscience) |
 | --- |